How can psychology programmes enhance students’ contact time?

 How should student feedback drive continuous improvement?

-Use structured pulses to capture the student view after timetable changes and labs.
-Track the top failure modes—late changes, rooming issues, staff availability—and publish fixes.
+Use structured pulses to capture the student voice after timetable changes and lab sessions.
+Track the top failure modes, for example late changes, rooming issues, and staff availability, then publish fixes.
 Close the loop quickly by showing what changed and why.
 This visible ownership aligns with the sector evidence that contact hours are judged on reliability and access, not just quantity.

 How Student Voice Analytics helps you